jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 clientele.

 At the end of the day, right at the end, after Peter has gone to bed, Jackie logs into her Wistia account and starts uploading their new videos.
-She's not
+She's not looking to spend a ton of time in her Wistia account, or hear all about our new features.

 **The Heavy Ass Weights**